 The Division of Student Affairs offers links to a variety of campus resources and programs offering support for re-entering students, career counseling and students with disabilities, as well as health and psychological services, financial aid and scholarships.

 Our newly remodeled College of Health and Human Services computer laboratory is designed to maximize learning opportunities using high-speed internet connectivity, state-of-the-art technology and provides supervised access to students during designated hours.

-Our Centers, Institutes, and Academies offer special graduate student research and training opportunities in health and social welfare.
+Our Centers and Institutes offer special graduate student research and training opportunities in health and social welfare.
 The Annual College Research Symposium and Central California Research Symposium provides a showcase of student research for university and community leaders.
 In addition, College graduate students often enter and receive honors in the annual state-wide California State University Student Research Competition.